gitmehedi/algoExpert/README.md

 ![Cirucular Queue](./algoexpert/queue/img/circular_queue.png)

 **Priority Queue**
 A priority queue is a special type of queue in which each element is associated with a priority and is served according to its priority.
 If elements with the same priority occur, they are served according to their order in the queue.

 ![Priority Queue](./algoexpert/queue/img/priority_queue.png)

 **Deque (Double Ended Queue)**
 In a double ended queue, insertion and removal of elements can be performed from either from the front or rear.
 Thus, it does not follow the FIFO (First In First Out) rule.

 ![Deque](./algoexpert/queue/img/deque.png)

 #### Basic Operations

 Some of the basic operations for Queue in Data Structure are:

 1. **Enqueue()** – Adds (or stores) an element to the end of the queue..
 2. **Dequeue()** – Removal of elements from the queue.
 3. **Peek()** or **front()**- Acquires the data element available at the front node of the queue without deleting it.
 4. **rear()** – This operation returns the element at the rear end without removing it.
 5. **isFull()** – Validates if the queue is full.
 6. **isNull()** – Checks if the queue is empty.

 #### Implementation of Queue

 There are two ways to implement a stack-

 - Array
 - Linked List

 **1. Array Representation of Queue:**
 Like stacks, Queues can also be represented in an array: In this representation, the Queue is implemented using the array.
 Variables used in this case are

-* Queue: the name of the array storing queue elements.
+* Queue:the name of the array storing queue elements.
 * Front: the index where the first element is stored in the array representing the queue.
-* Rear: the index where the last element is stored in an array representing the queue.
+* Rear:the index where the last element is stored in an array representing the queue.

 ```python
 # Queue implementation in Array